ArthurEOrtiz/ISTC/README.md

 2024-01-30

 ## Overview
-This is a solution that contains two API's
+This is a solution that contains an API and an ETL
 - Education
   - The API that will eventually interface with a UI
-- ProblemDataSet
+- ETL
-  - Takes in the data from ISTC
-  - Normalizes the data with the use DTO's
+  - Console Application that wil normalize the data

 ## Technologies
 - .NET 6